springfall2008/batpred/docs/install.md

     - Click the back arrow
     - Click on the Predbat add-on
     - Click START, and tick 'Start on boot'

+11. If you are using the [Predbat automatic monitor](output-data.md#predbat-error-monitor) then you will need to enable the predbat_running binary sensor and change the automation, replacing the AppDaemon add-on id (a0d7b954_appdaemon) with 'a06adb4f0d_predbat', and 'binary_sensor.appdaemon_running' with 'binary_sensor.predbat_running'.

 And that's it.